slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 ### On humility

 <!--
+#q["Humility is not thinking less of yourself, but thinking of yourself less." -- C.S.
+Lewis 1898]
+#q["Pride makes us artificial and humility makes us real."  -- Thomas Merton 1915]

 - I roamed as a kid.
 Always respectful to people and places we were at.
 Now, kids are so badly mannered and have zero respect for people’s things — If I don’t respect him, I’ll disrespect him.
 Nothing in between..
 - Never joke with your sources of income.
 -->